Davide-sd/sympy-plot-backends/README.md

 However, there are a few known bugs inherited from dependency-libraries that we should be aware of:

-* As a design choice, I decided to include `iplot` when importing everything (`from spb import *`), which uses [holovis'z panel](https://github.com/holoviz/panel).
-However, this brings out a bug: once we decide to use `BokehBackend`, we can't go back to other backends (the plots won't be visible in the output cell).
-The only way to be fix this problem is to close Jupyter server and start again.
+* the `iplot` function uses [holovis'z panel](https://github.com/holoviz/panel).
+However, this introduces a bug: once we decide to use `BokehBackend`, we can't go back to other backends (the plots won't be visible in the output cell).
+The only way to fix this problem is to close Jupyter server and start again.
 * The aforementioned bug also manifests itself while using `plotgrid` with different types of plots (`PlotlyBackend, BokehBackend`, etc.).
+* While using the `iplot` function with BokehBackend:
+  * the user-defined theme won't be applied.
+  * rendering of gradient lines is slow.
+  * color bars might not update their ranges.